 Introduction

-Merriam-Webster offers various definitions of power.
-Other words are often substituted: Control, Mastery, Sway, Authority, Command, and Sovereignty — but only one has the intended contextual impact.
-Rarely is power directly associated with heart surgeons.
-When someone in this profession has our hearts in their hands and is tasked with repairing or replacing a vital part, their supremacy is immediately relevant.
-The heart is a pump with four valves regulating blood flow throughout our circulatory system.
-The decision rests with them whether to replace or repair a faulty valve.
-They enjoy a unique, trust-laden role in our society with an extraordinary skill to heal, and they do.
+Merriam-Webster offers various definitions of power, and other words often replace it: Control, Mastery, Sway, Authority, Command, and Sovereignty, for example.
+However, none of these words capture its intended contextual impact.
+Rarely is the word power directly applied to heart surgeons.
+When someone in this profession has your heart in their hands, tasked with repairing or replacing a vital part, their supremacy is immediately relevant.
+Our hearts are pumps with four valves regulating blood flow throughout the circulatory system.
+A decision on whether to replace or repair a faulty valve is crucial for the patient’s future and is why heart surgeons enjoy a unique, trust-laden standing in our society.
+Their notable skill, however, may depend on the heart valve they select to perform as stated by the manufacturer and salespeople promoting it.

-Power details decades-long relationships with several prominent surgeons in America, followed by close links to hundreds operating in Asia-Pacific.
-A select few turned my world around as I witnessed explosive growth in heart surgeries and the introduction of improved valves, operative technologies, and money invested in new open-heart centers.
-This memoir is not a textbook on heart valve surgery or its history in Asia.
+Power details decades-long relationships with several prominent surgeons in America, followed by close links to scores operating in Asia-Pacific.
+A select few turned my world around as I witnessed explosive growth in heart surgeries with the introduction of improved valve designs, operative techniques, and increased investment in new open-heart centers.
+The memoir is not a textbook on heart valve surgery or its history in Asia.
 I’m not a doctor or technician.
-The focus is on the power dynamics between heart surgeons, cardiologists, manufacturing titans, device dealers, fellow sales reps, and several kleptocratic government leaders as the twentieth century ended.
-A volatile period in Asia and world affairs from the mid-1970s to the close of the 20th century saw political and social upheavals, massive investment in care for the heart, and financial gains by practitioners that changed the lives and livelihoods of millions, including mine.
+The focus is on the power dynamics between surgeons, cardiologists, manufacturing titans, device dealers, fellow sales reps, and several kleptocratic government leaders as the twentieth century ended.
+A volatile period in Asia and world affairs from the mid-1970s to the close of the 20th century saw political and social upheavals, massive investment in care for the heart, and financial gains by practitioners that affected their careers and the livelihoods of millions of patients, including mine.

 A further move toward worldliness continued in the 1970s, during the Saturday Night Fever disco craze, power blackouts, recession, harsh winters, and the infamous Son of Sam” killing spree in what had become a violent New York City.
 I settled in the Big Apple on a whim, thinking that success automatically awaited my presence.
 Two years of menial jobs followed —waiting on tables, driving a taxi, and other trivial pursuits allowed me to survive city life.
 Thanks to a fraternity brother’s clout and loyalty, I landed a job as a sales rep for the telephone company, lasting 18 stable months.